NHS-digital-website/hippo/README.md

 #### Front-end library

 > We're using the [NHS Digital UI library](https://github.com/nhsuk/frontend-library) as a base for our UI components and styling.
 The currently available release ([0.8.0](https://github.com/nhsuk/frontend-library/releases/tag/0.8.0)) is used as described in the [documentation](https://github.com/nhsuk/frontend-library#using-the-scss-directly).

+## Testing local site on VMs

+In order to be able to test your localhost from a VM (such as VirtualBox) you'll have to add your IPv4 address to the server configuration.
+You can read how it can be done [here](docs/what-if/use-custom-host.md)

 ## Automated Acceptance Tests